saidam1/Race-and-Police-Shooting/README.md

 ### Data

 The data used in this study of the connection between Race and Police Shootings was obtained from [Washington post database](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/).
 The Washington Post had this data, showing the number of shootings across the country.
+It is mentioned that although based of the data they give, which is based on an FBI report, there are more White People killed by police, they also have the highest population.
+The argument is that Black People are being killed at a disproportional rate.

 ![image](https://user-images.githubusercontent.com/70491460/93474416-4fd7a600-f8c5-11ea-83be-575f4160085c.png)

+### Goals

+The goal of this project is to find out the relationship between race and police shootings.
+* We will check the increase of Police Shootings throught the years
+   * Is the increase similar or different within different races?
+* We will list the number of people that were killed by Police, distingusing them by race
+* Finally we will look at the difference between Police Shoothing in White and Black Races in depth.
+   * We will check the police killing per the race population
+   * We will check whcih race is more likely to be killed while being unarmed
+   * We will check in whcih race there are more younger people killed

+### Methods

+The methods that were used in order to do this project were mostly pandas and matplotlib.pyplot libraries from Python.
+We used Python 3.0 via Anaconda.

+### Results